How We Treat

 PEERS groups have been expanded to develop other social skills geared toward career advancement, dating, friendship, educational classes, and other life experiences.

-PEERS Program Skills groups
+PEERS Program Skills Groups

 Developed by Dr. Elizabeth Laugeson at UCLA, PEERS uses